sharmatime/anvil-docker/anvil-rstudio-base/README.md

 Code and data generated in Terra RStudio will not be saved.
 Below are three suggestions for saving your work.

 1. Copying RStudio work to a workspace google bucket
-2. Downloading RStudio files to local computer
+2. Downloading RStudio files to your local computer
 3. Checking code into GitHub

 ## Versioning